☎ Call Today Free Consult

 Without legal counsel, defendants may make uninformed decisions during hearings or trial, such as:

-A felony attorney guides clients through every courtroom step, ensuring informed decisions and reducing the risk of self-damage.
+A felony attorney guides clients through every courtroom step, to ensure informed decisions and reducing the risk of self-damage.

 Conclusion